vishwakarma09/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 `~mytopic` gets the pattern limit, `~yourtopic` gets the pos limit, and globally you do varassign.

+Note: the correct way to turn on/off normal tracing from script is by changing the tracing variable, e.g.,  $cs_trace = -1.

 ### Understanding a pattern trace